curiefense/curiefense.github.io/_posts/2021-03-02-curiefense-ga-1-3-0-released-project-joins-cncf-sandbox-launches-new-learning-platform-and-more.md

 title: "Curiefense GA (1.3.0) Released"
 description: "A lot has happened since the initial release of v1.0 in November, and not just in our changelog.
 Here are some of the highlights."
 published: true
-excerpt: "A lot has happened since the initial release of v1.0 in November, and not just in our changelog.
+description:"A lot has happened since the initial release of v1.0 in November, and not just in our changelog.
 Here are some of the highlights."
 createdOn: "Tue Mar 02 2021 13:42:55 GMT+0000 (Coordinated Universal Time)"
 author: "Justin Dorfman"
 mainImage: ""